The Phantom Detective: Cultural references

 The early episodes of Lee Falk's The Phantom newspaper strip strongly resemble the Phantom Detective.
 Abruptly, Falk abandoned this tack for the exotic adventure approach, abandoning his Manhattan locale and the Phantom's original identity of playboy Jimmy Wells.

 Reprints and continuations

 The property slid into the public domain when the copyright was not renewed, allowing others to bring the character back into print.

 From 2002, Adventure House has been reprinting the stories of The Phantom Detective.
 As of 2018, 133 of the 170 novels have been reprinted, 126 of them as replicas, including the cover and additional contents, of the original Phantom Detective pulp issues.

 In 2006 Wildside Press LLC printed the "first new Phantom Story in 50 years": The Phantom's Phantom, which takes place in 1953 after the original pulp series ends.
 It was written in the first person, which allows an in-depth study of the Phantom's personality that never occurred in the pulps.

 In 2016, Airship 27 Productions published a new anthology featuring five original Phantom Detective stories by Gary Lovisi, Gene Moyers, Whit Howland and Robert Ricci.

-In popular culture

-In the film The Artist, George Valentin adopts an appearance similar to the Phantom (minus the cape) for A Russian Affair, the film showcased at the movie's start.